 An unfit parent in California is a legal term that refers to a parent who cannot provide the essential care, support, safety, and guidance that their child requires.
 A parent may be deemed unfit because of proof of child abuse, child neglect, domestic violence, or an otherwise unsafe living environment.
 A parent may also be deemed legally unfit if behaviors such as severe mental illness, continued substance abuse, incarceration, or other factors prevent the parent from caring for a child’s basic needs.

 At Quinn & Dworakowski, LLP, we understand the delicate and stressful nature of child custody cases.
+While it is common for divorced or separated parents to disagree on parenting, it is important to recognize when such disagreements directly impact the safety and welfare of a child and what you can do to protect your children.
 Contact our team today to see how we can represent your interests in a custody or modification case.